oktadev/okta-blog/_source/_posts/2024-09-10-angular-dpop-jwt.md

 {% excerpt /blog/2022/07/06/spa-web-security %}

 It doesn't matter if your application uses bearer tokens or DPoP; apps must employ secure coding practices.
 DPoP doesn't prevent attackers from stealing your token but constrains its use.
 DPoP uses asymmetric encryption to prove token ownership, so you must avoid exfiltration or unauthorized use of the keyset.
-If an attacker gets a hold of the private key, they can create valid proofs.
+If an attacker gets a hold of the private key they can create valid proofs.

 Let's migrate the application to DPoP and try making these HTTP requests again.